 An individual College of Nursing graduation ceremony will be held at the Church of the Gesu immediately following the morning all-university commencement ceremony.
 A ‘Graduation Guide’ will be emailed to you with all the details pertaining to this event.

-For any Nursing graduation ceremony questions, please contact the Business Affairs Coordinator, Cathy Graffenius at (414) 288-3802 or via email firstname.lastname@example.org .
+For any Nursing graduation ceremony questions, please contact the Business Operations Specialist, Margie Felber at (414) 288-7347 or via email firstname.lastname@example.org .

-Applications are located in the college office.
-The application should be submitted a minimum of one semester, or two sessions, before expected graduation dates.
+Students must apply for graduation on CheckMarq a minimum of one semester, or two sessions, before expected graduation dates.
 Diplomas are issued at the completion of every session.
-Ceremonies occur in May and December.
+Ceremonies occur in May.

 All seniors are required to complete an exit survey about their Marquette University College of Nursing educational experience.
 This survey is sent to all students via e-mail during their last semester of courses.
-Students must complete the survey in order to take the National Council of State Boards of Nursing Licensing Exam for Registered Nurses (NCLEX-RN) predictor exam.
+Students must complete the survey in order to graduate.

 All seniors are required to take the NCLEX-RN predictor exam prior to graduation.
 The exam occurs in the final semester of a student’s senior year.
 This exam assesses students’ comprehensive knowledge of nursing and provides a profile of their personal strengths and weaknesses relative to this base.
 It also gives students a personalized plan of study/review that will further facilitate them to be successful on the NCLEX-RN also referred to as State Boards.
 Prior to taking the exam students must have paid the exam fee and completed the exit survey.